basecamp/handbook/international-travel-guide.md

 If you travel out of your country of residence with your work laptop or other devices, you may face questions about business visitor visas, customs, and border security.
 We have answers!

-When you travel for Basecamp business, here’s what you need:
+When you travel for 37signals business, here’s what you need:

 1. Your passport!
 Apply for one now if you don’t have one already.
 Renew now if your passport expires in the next six months.
 2. A travel visa, waiver, or an electronic travel authorization.
-Basecamp will cover the cost of any documentation you need to travel on Basecamp business.
+37signals will cover the cost of any documentation you need to travel on 37signals business.
 3. An invitation letter that substantiates the purpose of your travel.
 4. Your lodging address and contact info.
 5. A security checklist for your laptop and phone.
 Clearing work data from your devices is *required* before crossing any border.